 - Attend a minimum of two-thirds (2/3s) of the IDI WIP seminars

-This seminar series encapsulates two thematic program areas within the IDI, Microbial Communities and Host Defense and Microbial Biology.
+This seminar series encapsulates two thematic program areas within the IDI – Microbial Communities and Host Defense and Microbial Biology.
 Therefore, any topic within the scope of immunology, microbiology, ecology, genetics or biochemistry of host-microbe biology, biomaterials, and cancer interactions with immunology or microbes is allowable.

-Presentations are to be 30-60 minutes in length.
+Presentations are to be approximately 60 minutes in length.
 The first 40 minutes will feature a talk covering a work-in-progress topic of the presenter’s research choosing, followed by a 20-minute discussion which can range from a mostly completed project to ideas and thoughts regarding the development of a new project.
 Feedback forms will be given to in-person attendees as well as to speakers with the goal of providing feedback regarding their presentation and scientific area.

 The IDI WIP provides an ideal venue for trainees to craft their research presentations for an interview or for a research conference.
 This format encourages trainees to present their future research ideas and WIP attendees to offer guidance and assistance.